 Mortadella

 This pork-based meat is widely used in sandwiches or as a snack.
-It is a high-quality meat with flavors of pepper, olive, and other herbs.
+It is a high-quality meat with pepper, olive, and other herbs flavors.
 The thin slices are ideal for lunchtime consumption.

 Mortadella is made according to a traditional recipe and has a distinct flavor from its American counterpart, which is known as “Baloney” in America.